LOWLAND HEATHLAND - SPIDER-HUNTING WASPS

 Images © Jeremy Early.
 All rights reserved.

-My latest book, My Side of the Fence the Natural History of a Surrey Garden, was published in spring 2013.
+In 2013 I published My Side of the Fence the Natural History of a Surrey Garden.
 Details may be found, and orders placed, via this hyperlink My Side of the Fence.
+In November 2015 Surrey Wildlife Trust published the atlas Soldierflies, their allies and Conopidae of Surrey, jointly written by David Baldock and me.
+Details are on this web page: Atlas.